Muthomi Njuki

-Onesmus Muthomi Njuki is a Kenyan politician.
-He is the second and Incumbent Governor of Tharaka Nithi County in Kenya after being elected on the UDA ticket in the 2022 Kenyan general election.
-Before being elected Governor, he served as the Chuka/Igambang'ombe Member of Parliament from 2013-2017.
+Onesmus Mūthomi Njūkì is a Kenyan politician.
+He is the second and incumbent Governor of Tharaka Nithi County in Kenya after being re-elected on a Jubilee Party ticket in the 2017 Kenyan general election.
+Before being elected Governor, he served as the Chuka/Igamba ng'ombe Member of Parliament from 2013 to 2017.

 Education

 Basic Education

 After he completed his early education, he attended Chuka Boys for O level and later joined Lenana School where he completed his A levels.

 Higher Education

-H.E.
-Muthomi Njuki went to Kenyatta University where he did a bachelor's degree in Education and Botany and Zoology.
+H.E.Mūthomi Njūkì went to Kenyatta University where he earned a bachelor's degree in Education, Botany, and Zoology.

 He later proceeded to do a master's degree in Entrepreneurship and Innovations Management at the University of Nairobi.

 Hobbies/ Special Interests

-He is very passionate in Entrepreneurship where he has mentored a lot of young people in business acumen.
+He is very passionate about Entrepreneurship, he has mentored a lot of young people in business acumen.

 He enjoys outdoor games and sports such as rugby which he coached.